erwanlemerrer/rennes-survival-guide/README.md

   - Rennes has an historical market (17th century!) on the saturday morning, which is generally impressive for newcomers (freshest fish!).
   - Good/cheap/complete bakerie, including local specialties: le [fournil Vasselot](https://www.tripadvisor.fr/Restaurant_Review-g187103-d8605434-Reviews-Le_Fournil_Vasselot-Rennes_Ille_et_Vilaine_Brittany.html).
   - Buy a Breton flag as a souvenir, in a nice [alternative shop](https://disuj.bigcartel.com/).
-  - If you want to access mass shopping with standard prices, take bus C4 (eg, from République) to Longchamps, there is a large supermarket (Intermarché)
+  - If you want to access mass shopping with standard prices, take bus C4 (eg, from République) to Longchamps, there is a large supermarket (Intermarché).

+### Culture
+  - Good conferences (often in French...) at Champs Libres.

 ### Various
   - Want to chill?
 Visit the Thabor park.
 (Quite large considering the city size).
 Oberthur is a central yet smaller one.